openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ### Errors

-There are a couple thing about arrays that make them dangerous.
+There are a couple things about arrays that make them dangerous.
 One of them is related to what we learned from variables, and that has to do with left-over memory if you don't initialize it with a value.
 Let's actually do that in the next example.

 ```C++
 #include <iostream>